Pablo1990/BeThePerfectTraveller/README.md

 You can download the app here: https://appworld.blackberry.com/webstore/content/33227890/

-In futures reviews and release, I will upgrade to more countries and embody "localytics"
+In futures reviews and release, I will upgrade to more countries and embody "localytics" (I did it and send to review)

 Here some screenshots: